-Pick your Scotland XI to face Cyprus in Euro opener
+Who did you pick for Scotland against Cyprus?

-European Championship qualifying: Pick your Scotland XI to face Cyprus in opener
+European Championship qualifying: Who did you pick for Scotland against Cyprus

 Last updated on .From the section Scotland